Needle felting is a craft that involves repeatedly stabbing a needle into a piece of wool in order to stiffen and shape it into the desired form.

 This hobby is best for those who love fiber arts or making miniatures.
 You can be as simple or as detailed as you’d like in your creations.

-By just repeatedly poking the needle into the wool, the fibers start to become denser allowing you to form a variety of shapes.
+By just repeatedly poking the needle into the wool, the fibers become denser, allowing you to form various shapes.

 There are tons of different options for wool, but felters tend to lean towards medium-coarse fibers as it is easier to manipulate while still leaving a relatively smooth finish.